-VICTORIA LIFE ASSURANCE COM-PANY, No 18, King William-street, Mansion House, City.
+7ICTORIA LIFE ASSURANCE COM PANY, No 18, King William-street, Mansion House

-Life Assurances of every description effected: Half the Annual Premium may be paid during the first five years.
-One-third may remain on credit during the whole of life,
+Life Assurances of every description effected.
+Half the Annual Premium may be paid during the first five

+One-third may remain on credit during the whole of life.
 Endowment Assurances, payable at 50, 55, 60, &c: Loans to Assurers on personal or other security.

 80 per cent. of profits go to Assurers on the bonus scale.
-The last bonus averaged 53 per cent. on the Premiums paid.
-WILLIAM RATRAY, Actuary:
+The last bonus averaged 53 per cent. on the Premiums paid WILLIAM RATRAY, Actuary.

-NORWICH UNION LIFE INSURANCE COMPANY .- CAPITAL, £2,195,271.
+ORWICH UNION LIFE INSURANCE COMPANY.-CAPITAL, £2,195,271.

-President-Licut.-Gen. Sir R. J. HARVEY, C.B.
+President-Licut.-Gen. Sir R. J. HABVEY, C.B.
 Secretary-Sir SAMUEL BIGNOLD, M.P.
 London Agent-C. J. BUNYON, Esq.

-This Society has been established Forty-seven years, during which period it has issued 29;344 Policies, and paid to the representatives of 5558 deceased members upwards of 4,431,044l.; and 1,934,342l. sterling has been assigned by way of Bonuses.
+This Society has been established Forty-seven years, during which period it has issued 29;344 Policies, and paid to the representatives of 5558 deceased members upwards of 4,431,044l; and 1,934,342l. sterling has been assigned by way of Bonuses.

-To meet existing engagements, the Society possesses funds amounting to nearly Two Million Two Hundred Thousand and, at the age of 45 and upwards, not less so than 10 per cent.-a benefit in itself equivalent to an Annual Bonna.
+To meet existing engagements, the Society possesses funds amounting to nearly Two Million Two Hundred Thousand amounting to hearly 100 initial two initial et inclusing Pounds sterling.
+There is no Proprietary to divide with the Assured the profits of this Institution, which is one of the very few purely Mutual Insurance Offices.
+The Rates of Premium are below those of most offices, and, at the age of 45 and upwards, not less so than 10 per cent.-a benefit in itself equivalent to an Annual Bonna.
 One-half of the first five Annual Premiums may remain as a permanent charge upon the Policies granted for the whole duration of Life.